 Compression stockings are often considered the first line of defense in both preventing and treating varicose veins.
 When compression socks and stockings are worn during the day, they will help leg muscles and veins to move the blood efficiently through the application of steady pressure.

-While these are great ways to prevent and manage varicose and other vein issues, you may have more questions or concerns about vein disease.
+While these are great ways to manage varicose veins prevention and other vein issues, you may have more questions or concerns about vein disease.
 You may also be experiencing early symptoms such as swelling, burning, or heaviness.